stkb/Rewrap/specs/Basics/2-Markdown.md

     Short.        ¦              Lines.        ¦
     Lines.        ¦

+Normal paragraphs are separated by spaces.

+    Paragraph one.      ->      Paragraph  ¦
+               ¦                one.       ¦
+    Para       ¦                           ¦
+    two.       ¦                Para two.  ¦

-A line break can be forced by ending a line in a single `\` or two spaces.
+A line break can be forced within a paragraph by ending a line with a single `\` or two spaces.

+    A                ¦      ->      A break\         ¦
-    Line break\       ¦
+    break\           ¦              Another line     ¦
-    Line break··      ¦
+    Another line break··            break··          ¦
-    More text         ¦
+    More text        ¦              More text        ¦

-## Features ##
+## Markdown features ##

-Any line without text (used for decoration) is left alone
+Any line without text (used for decoration) is left alone.

     ###############      ->      ###############
     ***************              ***************